FREQUENTLY ASKED QUESTIONS

 • An active hepatitis B infection

-• An active tuberculosis infection
+• An active or untreated inactive tuberculosis infection

 UPLIZNA should also not be taken by anyone who is pregnant or trying to become pregnant.
 All women of childbearing age should use contraception while receiving UPLIZNA and for 6 months after the last infusion.